Phase II Clinical Trial of Cannabis Derivatives

 Treating people with GBM remains extremely challenging.
 Even with the best treatments we have (surgery followed by radiotherapy and chemotherapy), nearly all of these tumours re-grow quickly.
 Unfortunately, there are very few treatment options once this occurs.
 Most commonly in this setting, people are treated with chemotherapy (often temozolomide), however the impact on survival is small, even in people with tumours that initially respond.
 New treatments to improve this poor outlook are badly needed.

-Who will it help?
+Who will the trial help?

 In the short term we expect the trial to help all enrolled participants.
 There is research that shows that even if someone is receiving a placebo they benefit from the dedicated follow up during a study like this.